Snowflake-Labs/sqltools-snowflake-driver/README.md

 * **Intellisense auto completion**: Fast code completion has to use the [SHOW commands](https://docs.snowflake.com/en/sql-reference/sql/show-objects.html) to get search results quickly but it requires to run multiple sql queries for each search term.
 SQLTools not supporting it at the moment.
 * **Automatic limit results**: Running `SELECT * FROM big_table` with no limit clause will fetch every row form the table.
 SQLTools doesn't have abort query function.
 Please always add `LIMIT 100` to the end of your SQL, otherwise you need to abort the query from the snowflake console.

+## To develop

+1. Clone this repository and open it in VS Code.
+2. Press `F5` to start a debuging session.
+This opens a new VS Code window with the SQLTools Snowflake Driver extension loaded.
+   Output from the extension with your local changes shows up in the `Debug Console`.
+You can set break points, step through your code, and inspect variables either in the `Debug` view or the `Debug Console`.

 ## License

 Copyright (c) 2021 MIT License